 When you have installed the Windows Phone SDK there are also a few tools installed which helps you sign your applications and create the AET.
 The following command creates the Application Enrollment Token:

 When you run this tool the AET.xml, AET.aet and the AET.aetx files are generated.
 The .aetx file needs to be distributed to the phones.
 This file is an XML file which contains the publisher ID which is signed by the certificate and is used every time the phone tries to start a side loaded app.

 You can sent the AETX file through email or a (secure) website to your users or use an MDM environment to automatically distribute this file once they enroll in your corporate environment.
 InTune for example generates this file automatically for you when you upload the certificate to the management environment.

 The Application Enrollment token is valid for a year.
 After a year you need to renew the token on every device.
-You don't need to resign your applications every year.
-Let me explain why this is.

 Every time you start a side loaded application on your phone the Execution Manager extracts the publisher id from the signed application.
 This is used to find the associated AET.
 The AET must be present and valid (not expired, revoked or disabled).
 If the AET is still valid the application is launched.
 So when you replace the AET with a new one it still contains the same publisher id and the applications will still launch.